DJs from Mars: Background

 With the help of their American manager Jason Nevins, DJs from Mars produced official remixes for multiple artists, including Sean Paul, Pitbull, Sophie Ellis Bextor, Dirty Vegas, Fragma, Ciara, Coolio, and Ennio Morricone.

-In 2013, DJs from Mars were ranked in DJ Mag's list of Top 100 DJs.
+In 2013, DJs from Mars were ranked 95 in DJ Mag's list of Top 100 DJs.

 In 2015, they are featured as main characters in the Gillette advertising campaign “Shave Forth”.

 Recognition

 Lady Gaga featured their bootlegs of "Metallica vs Lady Gaga" on Twitter.
 Their productions are frequently featured on YouTube, as well.
 The duo received over 10 million views on their channel, and reached the 100.000 fans mark on their Facebook fan page in May 2012.
+As of 2022, they are mostly active on Instagram.

 DJ career

 Famous for wearing cardboard boxes on their heads while playing live, they performed at a number of night clubs and events over the world including Europe, USA, Brazil, Dominican Republic, Canada, and China.
 They opened for Tiesto in Atlantic City in March 2011.
-In 2022 they played at the Tomorrowland Mainstage.
+In 2022 they played the Tomorrowland Mainstage.